-This lively block called Blloku, used to be a restricted residential area during the Communist era, where the ordinary citizens weren’t allowed in.
+This lively block called Blloku used to be a restricted residential area during the communist era, and ordinary citizens weren’t allowed in.
 Today, it’s pretty much the most exciting entertainment and shopping destination in all of Albania.
 The area is packed with boutiques, shops, trendy bars, cafes and restaurant.
 It’s a great area to spend a late afternoon and night, especially during the warmer months.

 Visit the famous Hoxha pyramid

 This abandoned pyramid-shaped structure, even though it is in a state of disrepair, is one of the greatest Tirana landmarks.
 The former museum of Tirana was designed by the daughter of the communist leader Enver Hoxha and built in 1988.
-Today the building is covered in graffiti and no longer in use.
+Today, the building is covered in graffiti and no longer in use.
 Still, it remains a local and a tourist gathering place, especially for kids who never miss a chance to climb the pyramid all the way to the top.

 Spend an evening in the Blloku area

 It’s time for dinner.
 In Blloku, there are numerous restaurants to choose from.
 Artigiano offers a wide range of different food and tastes, beautiful interior and very good service.
-It’s pretty affordable too.
+It’s pretty affordable, too.
 If you’re looking for a more cozy atmosphere, Ala Sante should be your pick.
 Their fish specialties are highly recommended.

 Spend your night at the vintage Radio bar

 For some after dinner drinks, head to Radio bar.
-This vintage looking bar owns its name to the owner’s collection of antique Albanian radios.
+This vintage looking bar owes its name to the owner’s collection of antique Albanian radios.
 You’re going to love its communist-era inspired interior and the vibrant atmosphere.
 They also offer a great selection of cocktails, wines and beers.
 Their garden is a nice place to sit and enjoy the buzz of relaxed conversation.